openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ### <a name="build_samples_macos"></a>Build the Sample Applications on macOS*

-The officially supported macOS* build environment:
+The supported macOS build environment includes:

 * macOS 10.15 64-bit or higher,
 * Clang compiler from Xcode 10.1 or higher,